 NEED ASSISTANCE EVACUATING?

 If you need assistance evacuating Chatham County during a hurricane or tropical event, Chatham County’s Evacuation Assembly Area (EAA) is available to help.
 During a mandatory evacuation, catch a Chatham Area Transit (CAT) bus to the Savannah Civic Center and you will be transported to an inland county for safe shelter.
+Pets can be brought to the EAA.
+However, unless they are a service animal they will be evacuated separately to a safe inland animal shelter.

 ARE YOU PLANNING TO STAY IN A HOTEL?